-All of the ingredients are quite simple – you could probably just whip these up today if you want to!
-Warm water, yeast, sugar, flour, salt, and oil.
+The thing I love above these homemade breadsticks is that all of the ingredients are quite simple – you could probably just whip these up today if you want to!
+All it takes is warm water, yeast, sugar, flour, salt, and oil.

 I use instant yeast, but you can use active dry.
 You just need to let active dry yeast dissolve and proof before adding the flour.

 Speaking of flour, I happen to have bread flour on hand right now, so that is what I used.
 Bread flour will provide a more chewy texture, but all-purpose flour will work fine as well.

 How to Make Olive Garden Breadsticks at Home

 Ready to start baking?
 There are only five steps needed for these homemade Olive Garden breadsticks!